biohackathon-japan/BH25-on2vec/paper/paper.md

 5. **HuggingFace Integration**: The resulting model is packaged as a sentence-transformers compatible model with auto-generated model cards and metadata.

-## Command-Line Interface
+## Command-Line Interface and Distribution

-The toolkit provides a comprehensive CLI with commands for end-to-end workflows:
+The on2vec toolkit is available on PyPI (`pip install on2vec`) and provides a comprehensive CLI with commands for end-to-end workflows:

 ```bash
 # Create production-ready model from ontology